Marian Dorset's Family, Home, and Letters

 (written by Jenny DeRocher, Archives Staff)

 At her death in 1951, Marian Dorset was 82 years old.
 She was the daughter of Nannie Hammer Colwell Dorset and Rev. Charles P. Dorset.
 Her family were staunch Republicans and active civic participants.
 Nannie’s first husband, Wilson Colwell, died at the Battle of South Mountain (1862) during the Civil War.
 He was Captain of the La Crosse Light Guard, and the Wilson Colwell G.A.R.
-Post #38 was named in memorial to him.
+Post #38 was named in memoriam to him.
 When the two had married, he was 30-years-old and Nannie was 16.

 mssz-box_54_stevens_reserve_colwell-dorset_family_home_derivative_credit_550.jpg